cosmoscout/csp-volume-rendering/README.md

 ### Rendering

-The rendering section contains sliders for setting the rendering parameters resolution, sampling rate, maximume amount of render passes and density scale, that can also be set using properties in the settings.json file.
+The rendering section contains sliders and checkboxes for setting the rendering parameters resolution, sampling rate, maximum amount of render passes, density scale and usage of max depth, that can also be set using properties in the settings.json file.
 Information on these settings can be found under [Configuration - Rendering settings](#rendering-settings).

 The progressive rendering enabled by setting "Max Passes" to a value greater than `1` will run additional render passes to produce better quality images, as long as no parameters (such as camera perspective or most of the settings configurable in the UI) change.